Iraleksa/Nobism_Project_old/README.md

 The goal was to build a script that could load, pre-process, and send individual PDF to each users according to their own data.

-I used a mix of Pyhon and R.
+I used a mix of Python and R.

 This project was incredibly interested, because of the wide scale of technique I had to use in order to build that script.